yuki24/artemis/README.md

     $ bundle

-Once you run `bundle install` on your Rails app, you will be able to run the following command:
+Once you run `bundle install` on your Rails app, run the install command:

 ```sh
 $ rails g artemis:install artsy https://metaphysics-production.artsy.net/
 ```

-It is common that a GraphQL server requires an OAuth access token.
-If it is the case, use the `--authorization` option to assign a token so the installer can properly download the GraphQL schema for the service:
+You could also use the `--authorization` option to assign a token so the installer can download the GraphQL schema:

 ```sh
 $ rails g artemis:install github https://api.github.com/graphql --authorization 'token ...'
 ```

-### Genearting your first query
+### Generating your first query

-Artemis comes with a very handy query generator.
-Let's say you have a client for Artsy's GraphQL API.
-Then you can run the query generator specifying the `artist` query type:
+Artemis comes with a query generator.
+For exmaple, you could use the query generator to generate a query stub for `artist`:

 ```sh
 $ rails g artemis:query artist
 ```

-Then this will generate the following file with the following content:
+Then this will generate:

 ```graphql
 # app/operations/artist.graphql